 George Harrison’s My Sweet Lord is wafting through a speaker that is camouflaged as the shape of an unsuspicious rock.
 The peaceful melody is in stark contrast to the hulking metal monster looming just ahead.
 Six Flags New England Theme Park in Springfield, Massachusetts has just the thrills that will have you screaming, ‘Oh God’ on your very first run.

-Our weekend started early on Friday afternoon, a clear, sunny September 7, 2007.
+Our weekend started early on Friday afternoon.
 My best friend Katy was getting married in a true New England wedding in Longmeadow Massachusetts, where I attended high school.

 We arrived at the outdoor ceremony late.
 The reception had already started at The Carriage House on the Barney Estate in Forest Park.
 We quickly changed in the car while laughing and giggling; we were more than a bit embarrassed about being two hours late to the 6:00 p.m. nuptials.
 Upon seeing Katy, done up in her classy strapless wedding gown, and the other five of my best high school girlfriends rushing towards me, I was overwhelmed with a sense of familiarity and love.
 I had come home to friendship after years of bombardment and noise, stress and refinement in the Big Apple.
 I felt like I was defrosting.
 I hugged my friends and we danced to goofy 90’s tunes, retiring to our Marriott hotel to check in just before midnight.